KeithWiles/pmdt-cndp/pme/pcm-info/doc/prog_guide/intro.rst

     *   The content of the PMDT, the build system and guidelines for contributing

+*   **Release Notes** : Provides release-specific information, including supported features, limitations, fixed issues, known issues and so on.

     A glossary of terms is also provided.